A Grateful Thank You A Grateful Thank You

-Professionalism & Early-Career Physicians
+Professionalism, PIP, & Early-Career Physicians

-Interview with LAS Founder, Loren Deutsch
+Interview with LAS Founder, Loren Deutsch, LCSW, MA, MEd

-Professional Improvement Plan (PIP) from Reddit
+Professional Improvement Plan (PIP) from Reddit, 2024

-How would you define professionalism in medicine?
+How would you define Professionalism in medicine or medical education?

-“Regarding medicine and healthcare, I think professionalism speaks to patient safety, quality of healthcare, interactions with the patient and family, and the communication or direct involvement with other healthcare and administrative professionals in the work setting (e.g., hospital, clinic, or private office).
-The Accreditation Council for Graduate Medical Education (ACGME) requires early-career physicians to develop skills associated with professionalism, including communication, documentation, and coordinated work in graduate medical education.
-Professionalism is one of six core competencies required in medical training”.
+“I think Professionalism speaks to patient safety, quality of healthcare, interactions with the patient and family, and the communication or direct involvement with other healthcare and administrative professionals in the work setting (e.g., hospital, clinic, or private office).
+The Accreditation Council for Graduate Medical Education (ACGME) requires early-career physicians to develop Professionalism skills, including communication, documentation, patient safety, evidence-based medical skills, and coordinated work in graduate medical education.
+Professionalism is one of six core competencies required in medical training.”

 What are some of the main reasons that you see for creating a performance plan?

-What are some factors that negatively impact professionalism in training programs?
+What are some factors that negatively impact Professionalism in training programs?

 How do PIPs get resolved?
 What are the next steps?